phoneman1224/ResellerOS/README.md

 📄 License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute it for personal or commercial purposes.
+You are free to use, modify, and distribute it for personal or commercial use.

 ---

 🙏 Credits

-ResellerOS was envisioned to help solo resellers run smarter businesses with zero cost, using modern AI responsibly and privately.

----
+ResellerOS was created to empower resellers with tools that respect their privacy, budget, and business goals.
+No subscriptions.
+No lock-in.
+Just open tech.